silnrsi/font-awami/documentation/source/announcement.md

 fontversion: 3.200
 ---

+We are happy to announce the release of Awami Nastaliq version 3.200.
 This is a maintenance release of Awami Nastaliq.

+This release supports only a few new characters.
+However, it enables support for the Kazakh, Malay, and Uyghur languages.

 ### Changes

 #### Improved
-- Fixed bug in dot removal for YEH followed by COMBINING Hamza
+- Fixed bug in dot removal for YEH followed by COMBINING Hamza (U+064A U+0654)
 - Fixed some minor kerning/collision/spacing bugs
 - Changed shape of mark on 06C7 (Arabic U) to look like a comma instead of a pesh
 - Created bold forms of the honorifics